xcapaldi/nanoprep/README.md

 State is very useful when you have some protocols that consists of smaller protocols lumped together.
 For example, one that combines breakdown with characterization and conditioning.
 You could pass states for each of the three processes so that later it is easier to filter the data.

+### Live plotting
+PyMeasure plotting interface has some flaws with this method of recording data.
+In particular any plottable data missing some of the fields will behave strangly.
+In the sample configuration you will note that even when recording the estimated pore diameter, the voltage, current and time are also recorded.
+This is to ensure the time vs. voltage and time vs. current plots behave normally.
+However there is no such special consideration for the time vs. estimated diameter plot.
+Usually the plot works fine while the protocol is running but once it ends and you zoom or move around, the plot will disappear.
+You need to reset the Time axis to make it reappear.
+An alternative solution is to emit an estimated diameter at every time step even though we only measure it occasionally.
+This will give the data a stepped appearance but solve the live plot issue.
+I leave the preferred solution up to the user.

 ### Quick plotting
 `utilities/quick-plot.py` is just a quick-dirty-plotting tool which doesn't perform any analysis or cleaning of the data.